-In addition, ophthalmologists are using with success off-label, third-party repackaged versions of Genentech's approved VEGF antagonist, Avastin®, for the treatment of wet AMD, DME, and macular edema following RVO.Long-term, controlled clinical trials comparing Lucentis® to Avastin® in the treatment of wet AMD are being conducted.
-One-year data from the CATT study were reported in April 2011 and indicated that Avastin® dosed monthly was non-inferior to Lucentis® dosed monthly in the primary efficacy endpoint of mean visual acuity gain at 52 weeks.
-Two-year data from CATT were reported in April 2012 and indicated that Avastin® was non-inferior to Lucentis® in mean visual acuity gain; as-needed dosing was not non-inferior to monthly dosing.
-It may be difficult for EYLEA in this or other eye indications for which it may be approved to compete against Lucentis® and off-label use of Avastin® because doctors and patients have had significant experience using these medicines.
-Moreover, the reported results of the CATT study, combined with the relatively low cost of Avastin® in treating patients with wet AMD, may well exacerbate the competitive challenge which EYLEA will face in this or other eye indications for which it may be approved.
-In addition, while we believe that ZALTRAP would not be well tolerated if administered directly to the eye, there is a risk that third parties will attempt to repackage ZALTRAP for off-label use and sale for the treatment of wet AMD and other diseases of the eye, which would present a potential low-cost competitive threat to EYLEA for wet AMD, macular edema following CRVO, or other eye indications.
+In addition, ophthalmologists are using with success off-label, third-party repackaged versions of Genentech's approved VEGF antagonist, Avastin®, for the treatment of wet AMD, DME, and RVO.
+The relatively low cost of therapy with Avastin® in patients with wet AMD presents a significant competitive challenge in this indication.
+Long-term, controlled clinical trials comparing Lucentis® to Avastin® in the treatment of wet AMD are being conducted.
+One-year data from the Comparison of Age-Related Macular Degeneration Treatments Trial (CATT) were reported in April 2011 and indicated that Avastin® dosed monthly was non-inferior to Lucentis® dosed monthly in the primary efficacy endpoint of mean visual acuity gain at 52 weeks.
+Two-year data from CATT were reported in April 2012 and indicated that monthly Avastin® was non-inferior to monthly Lucentis® in mean visual acuity gain; as-needed dosing was not non-inferior to monthly dosing.
+Avastin® is also being evaluated in eye diseases in trials that have been initiated in the United Kingdom, Canada, Brazil, Mexico, Germany, Israel, and other countries.
+Furthermore,

+Lucentis® and off-label use of Avastin® present significant competitive challenges as doctors and patients have had significant experience using these medicines.
+Moreover, the reported results of the CATT study, combined with the relatively low cost of Avastin® in treating patients with wet AMD, may well exacerbate the competitive challenge which EYLEA faces in this or other eye indications for which it may be approved.
+Finally, ZALTRAP has not been manufactured and formulated for use in intravitreal injections, and while we believe that ZALTRAP would not be well tolerated if administered directly to the eye, there is a risk that third parties may attempt to repackage ZALTRAP for off-label use and sale for the treatment of wet AMD and other diseases of the eye, which would present a potential low-cost competitive threat to EYLEA for wet AMD, macular edema following CRVO, or other eye indications.

 There are both small molecules and antibodies in development by other companies that are designed to block the synthesis of IL-1 or inhibit the signaling of IL-1.
-For example, Eli Lilly, Xoma (in collaboration with Servier), and Novartis are each developing antibodies to IL-1 and both Amgen and MedImmune are developing antibodies to the IL-1 receptor.
+For example, Eli Lilly, Xoma (in collaboration with Servier), and Novartis are each developing antibodies to IL-1, and both Amgen and MedImmune are developing antibodies to the IL-1 receptor.
 In 2009, Novartis received regulatory approval in the United States and Europe for Ilaris[®], a fully human anti-interleukin-1ß (IL-1ß) antibody, for the treatment of CAPS.
-Ilaris[®] is also in development for atherosclerosis and a number of other inflammatory diseases.
+Ilaris[®] has been approved by the FDA for the treatment of systemic juvenile idiopathic arthritis and by the EMEA for the treatment of certain patients with gouty arthritis and is also in development for atherosclerosis and a number of other inflammatory diseases.
 Novartis' IL-1 antibody and these other drug candidates could offer competitive advantages over ARCALYST.
 For example, Ilaris[®] is dosed once every eight weeks compared to the once-weekly dosing regimen for ARCALYST.
-The successful development and/or commercialization of these competing molecules could adversely affect sales of ARCALYST for the treatment of CAPS.